dmasior/service-go/README.md

 # Service-Go

-This is an example Go service boilerplate.
-It's a web server and a worker processing background tasks.
-It's not based on a framework, but a few production-ready and easy replaceable libraries.
+This is a Go web service starter-kit consisting of an HTTP server and a worker processing background tasks.
+It's not based on a framework but a few easy replaceable libraries.

-It's simple and enables fast development using the OpenAPI spec as the source of truth.
-Typical development flow:
+Service-Go promotes an API-first development approach using the OpenAPI specification as the source of truth.
+Development workflow:
-1. Write the api spec
+1. Update the API spec
-2. Run `make generate` to generate the server (and database) code
+2. Run `make generate` to generate server stubs
-3. Implement the handlers
+3. Implement business logic in the generated handlers, and write tests

 ## Features